- Massive interior

 The 2018 Volkswagen Passat has good road manners.

 The 2018 Volkswagen Passat is available with two engines, but neither turns it into a thrilling sports sedan.
 We’ve awarded the lineup a single point above average for a comfortable ride.
 It gets a 6 out of 10.
 (Read more about how we rate cars.)

-Most Passats leave the automaker’s Chattanooga, Tenn., assembly plant with a turbo-4 engine.
+Most Passats leave the automaker’s Chattanooga, Tennessee, assembly plant with a turbo-4 engine.
 This year, it’s a 2.0-liter unit that’s a little larger but not much more powerful than last year’s 1.8-liter.
 By the numbers, it checks in with 174 horsepower and 184 pound-feet of torque, the latter of which comes on at a low 1,500 rpm.
 A 6-speed automatic shuttles power to the front wheels.

 In stop-and-go Los Angeles traffic, the 2.0-liter excelled at the low-speed stuff.
 Its broad torque comes on convincingly—but not alarmingly—just after takeoff.
 Press the 2.0-liter turbo-4 into action, and the Passat's prolific 3,300-pound mass pronounces itself.

 Despite a bigger displacement and slight horsepower bump (4 hp from last year) the 2.0-liter lost steam accelerating onto interstates.
 Asking for a passing maneuver required some planning, too; the 6-speed felt up to the task, but the busy turbo still felt breathless from 40 mph to 60 mph.